The Atheist Bible, CC-BY Fabian M. Suchanek

 Atheism

 As a consequence, atheists are not religious.
-Atheists hold that it is not up to religion but to us humans to give our lives a purpose, to give our society moral rules, and to strive for human wellbeing, not in some life after death but in the here and now.
+Atheists hold that it is not up to religion but to us humans to give our lives a purpose, to give our society moral rules, and to strive for human wellbeing in the here and now (not in some life after death).

 One way to do that is through Humanism.